marjoriesoares/Blog/README.md

 The directories we will need are configured in settings.py to work without issues on your computer, since only relative paths were used.
 Blog has:
-<li>•	A main page with brief information about the posts and URLs redirecting the user to the posts.</li>
+<li>A main page with brief information about the posts and URLs redirecting the user to the posts.
-•	An about session with introduction to the author.
+An about session with introduction to the author.
-•	A profile session.
+A profile session.
-•	A message session.
+A message session.</li>

 The profile is automatic created and can be edit or deleted.